-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard A.3.T All Operate main and auxiliary machinery and associated control systems Understanding, and Proficiency Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Other auxiliaries including refrigeration, air- conditioning and ventilation systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate starts an air-conditioning or refrigeration system.
-Performance Standard The candidate: Checks the crankcase oil level - the level should be visible in the sight glass; Lines up the condensing water circulating system by opening the condensing water isolation valves and venting the waterboxes to ensure condenser watersides are full; For chillers, lines up the chilled water system by opening the chilled water isolation valves and venting the waterboxes to ensure chiller watersides are filled; Opens the compressor discharge and main liquid line (king) valves; Opens the compressor suction valve approximately one full turn; Depresses the start button and starts the compressor in the auto mode; When compressor starts, slowly opens the compressor suction valve to help prevent excessive oil foaming (due to block with the start of the start of rapid crankcase pump-down) until the suction valve is fully open; and 8.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.T Operate main Preparation, On a vessel of at the candidate starts an The candidate: All and auxiliary machinery and associated operation, fault detection and necessary least 1,000 HP, on a simulator, or in a laboratory, air-conditioning or refrigeration system.
+1. Checks the crankcase oil level - the level should be visible in the sight glass; control systems measures to prevent damage for the following a meetaoly , 2.
+Lines up the condensing water circulating system by opening the condensing water isolation valves and venting the waterboxes to ensure condenser watersides are full; machinery items and control systems Other auxiliaries including refrigeration, air- 3.
+For chillers, lines up the chilled water system by opening the chilled water isolation valves and venting the waterboxes to ensure chiller watersides are filled; g 4.
+Opens the compressor discharge and main liquid line (king) valves; conditioning and ventilation 5.
+Opens the compressor suction valve approximately one full turn; systems 6.
+Depresses the start button and starts the compressor in the auto mode; 7.
+When compressor starts, slowly opens the compressor suction valve to help prevent excessive oil foaming (due to rapid crankcase pump-down) until the suction valve is fully open; and 8.
 By monitoring the suction temperature and listening for any evidence of compressor knocking (due to liquid floodback), throttles down on the suction valve until liquid in the suction line has successfully flashed off, then slowly opens the suction valve until fully open.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 4.3.U All Competence Operate main and auxiliary machinery and associated control systems Understanding, and Proficiency Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Other auxiliaries including refrigeration, air- conditioning and ventilation systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate monitors an air- conditioning or refrigeration system.
-Performance Standard The candidate: 1.
-Checks the compressor suction and discharge pressures and temperatures; 2.
-Checks compressor crankcase oil level; 3.
-Checks compressor oil pressure and control oil pressure if applicable; 4.
-Checks condition of crankcase and compressor noise; 5.
-Checks receiver level and liquid line sight glass condition; 6.
-Checks liquid line temperature; 7.
-Checks condition of suction accumulator if applicable; 8.
-Checks oil separator oil return sight glass condition if applicable; 9.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.U Operate main Preparation, On a vessel of at the candidate The candidate: All and auxiliary machinery and associated operation, fault detection and necessary least 1,000 HP, on a simulator, or in a laboratory, monitors an air- conditioning or refrigeration system.
+1. Checks the compressor suction and discharge pressures and temperatures; control measures to 2.
+Checks compressor crankcase oil level; systems prevent damage for the following machinery items 3.
+Checks compressor oil pressure and control oil pressure if applicable; and control 4.
+Checks condition of crankcase and compressor noise; systems 5.
+Checks receiver level and liquid line sight glass condition; Other auxiliaries including 6.
+Checks liquid line temperature; refrigeration, air- 7.
+Checks condition of suction accumulator if applicable; conditioning and ventilation 8.
+Checks oil separator oil return sight glass condition if applicable; systems 9.
 Checks condensing cooling water pressure and inlet and outlet temperatures; 10.
 For chillers, checks chilled water pump suction and discharge pressures and chiller inlet and outlet temperatures, as well as the chilled water expansion tank level; 11.
 Checks refrigerated space temperatures as applicable; 12.
-Checks supply air, return air, and air conditioned space temperatures as applicable; and13.
+Checks supply air, return air, and air conditioned space temperatures as applicable; and 13.
 Checks the compressor drive motor temperature.